Parathyroid Tumor

 What is a parathyroid tumor?

 A parathyroid tumor is a growth inside a parathyroid gland.
-Most parathyroid tumors are not cancer (benign).
+Most parathyroid tumors are not cancer (they're benign).
 Parathyroid cancers are very rare.
 You have 4 parathyroid glands.
 They are small, pea-sized glands in your neck or upper chest near the thyroid gland.
 They’re part of the endocrine system.
 This system controls hormones in your body.

 The parathyroid glands make parathyroid hormone.
 This hormone controls the levels of calcium and phosphorus in your blood.
 Parathyroid tumors that are not cancer may cause high levels of this hormone.
 This increases the amount of calcium in your blood.
 Parathyroid cancer causes very high levels of the hormone.
 This can lead to dangerously high levels of calcium in your blood.
 This is called hypercalcemia.